flutter/devtools/BETA_TESTING.md

 ## Or refresh DevTools

-If you are refreting previously configured version:
+If you have already configured the DevTools environment and need to refresh to get the latest DevTools code, follow these instructions:

 1. `cd` to the `devtools` directory created in the [Setup and start](#setup-and-start) section.